codyrf1990/IBrahma/docs/_context_core_logic.md

 *   **Modal States:** Modals (`#add-renewal-modal`, `#edit-modal`, `#confirmation-modal`, `#generic-content-modal`) manage distinct phases of user interaction.
 *   **Visual Indicators:** `#auto-save-indicator`, progress bars, KPI value updates (`Calculating...` to actual values).

 This document provides a conceptual overview of the core logic.
 The actual implementation details reside in `src/js/main.js` and its potential helper modules.
+This summary is current as of 2025-05-14.